Showcase Cinemas to screen remaining England Women’s Euro 2022 games for free

 Showcase Cinemas will screen the rest of England’s matches in the tournament.

-The final will be shown, irrespective of whether England make it or not.
+The final will be shown where England will face either Germany or France.

 If you have reserved tickets and are not at the cinema 10 minutes before the kick off time, these may be reallocated.